wyfo/apischema/docs/graphql/relay.md

 ```

 !!! warning
-    Even if its result is note used, `relay.nodes` must be called
+    For now, even if its result is note used, `relay.nodes` must be called before generating the schema.

 ### Global ID